vickertan/Rest-Time/README.md

 ## To Do List

 -   Add feature to single delete time list
--   TotalMinsUsed will be increased according to the deleted minsUsed
+-   TotalMinsUsed will be decreased according to the deleted minsUsed
 -   Change "time left" color to red when over-limit
 -   Add warning indicator when user's input is not qualified (empty or same)
 -   Remove unused color in css